Save Victoria's Connection with Sustainable Native Timbers.

 Timber harvesting is a valuable tool to create mosaic disturbances that increase species richness, biodiversity and ecosystem resilience.

-The big question here is whether Labour is playing politics with our future connection with timber from the bush.
+The fact is that the Labour Government is playing politics with our future connection with timber from the bush.

 Customers value local and sustainable